eastgenomics/eggd_generate_fusion_workbook/README.md

 ## What inputs are required for this app to run?
 - `-istarfusion_files` : An array of DNAnexus file IDs of STAR-Fusion's prediction files
-- `-ifusioninspector_files` : An array of DNAnexus file IDs of FusionInspector's output files
+- `-ifusioninspector_files` *(optional)*: An array of DNAnexus file IDs of FusionInspector's output files.
+If provided, the FusionInspector sheet will be included in the workbook
 - `-iarriba_files`: An array of DNAnexus file IDs of Arriba output fusion files from STAR aligned BAMs
 - `-imultiqc_files`: An array of DNAnexus file IDs of MultiQC output metrics file
 - `-iSF_previous_runs_data` : The DNAnexus file ID of a static file containing historical STAR-Fusion data